-Chandni Chowk in Delhi is our go-to place for wedding shopping and street food munching.
+Chandni Chowk is our go-to place for street food munching and wedding shopping in Delhi.
 From bridal trousseau and shoes to carpets to clothes to lights, Chandni Chowk market sells everything round the year, amid ruins from the 17th century.
 It is an iconic market in Delhi that is also one of the oldest markets in the country.
 It may be one of the most crowded places ever you will ever go to, but once you get used to the hustle and bustle, you’ll find charm in its madness.

 Before we start with the tour of this market, let's take a walk back in time and see how it started.